lexandro/dockery/README.md

 0.5.1
 - Add: download file link to containers/container details/diff listing items
 - Add: option to show containers logs as formatted/raw
+- Fix: TTY terminal doubles characters in some cases.

 Not scheduled
 =============